saheelshaikh/saheelshaikh/README.md

 ## 🧠 About Me

-Hi, I’m **Mohammed Saheel Shaikh**, a Full Stack Developer and WordPress Consultant based in Mangalore, India.
-I'm a Computer Science graduate from Srinivas University (2024) and a passionate problem-solver with a drive for scalable, user-focused software.
+I’m **Mohammed Saheel Shaikh**, a Full Stack Developer and WordPress Consultant based in Mangalore, India.
 ---

 ## 🧩 Key Features